RMHogervorst/cleancode/_posts/blog/2016-02-22-from-spss-to-r-part1.md

 ```
 The end result is a data.frame with the name df2 which would be identical to df.

-In the next we will manipulate dataframes, in lesson 3 we will make awesome graphics.
+In the next lesson we will manipulate dataframes, in lesson 3 we will make awesome graphics.

 ## Further Reading